Jersey could have been designed for running fans—scenic backdrops like castles in the sea, sandy beaches and hills and countryside valleys.

 The cafe at the beginning of the breakwater offers a welcome midway coffee and snack before your run back along the coast to Gorey.

 ST AUBIN HARBOUR TO CORBIERE LIGHTHOUSE

-A former railway line used up until the occupation of the German forces in the Second World War now is a popular light trail path which stretches from South to West.
+A former railway line used until the occupation of the German forces in the Second World War is now a popular light trail path stretching from South to West.

-Head back up the hill to the WW2 communications tower which offers further views over the cliff paths to the South West of the island and more inspiring photo’s.
+Head up the hill to the WW2 communications tower, which offers further views over the cliff paths to the South West of the island and more inspiring photos.

-Sit and watch the tide come in at Corbiere Phare, restaurant and bar, which is a spectacle in itself before heading back along the Railway Walk where there’s another perfect bay view just a few minutes along the track with some funky life-size metal artwork to share another photo with.
+Sit and watch the tide come in at Corbiere Phare, a restaurant and bar, which is a spectacle in itself, before heading back along the Railway Walk, where there’s another perfect bay view just a few minutes along the track with some funky life-size metal artwork to share another photo with.

 ST. PETER’S VALLEY TRACK OR TRAILS

-Park up at the National Trust Le Moulin De Quetivel in St. Peter’s Valley or maybe hire a bike and take a ride here then choose from either the recently created track up the valley or explore the well maintained trails which extend up into the woods above the old water mill.
+Park up at the National Trust Le Moulin De Quetivel in St. Peter’s Valley or maybe hire a bike and ride here.
+Then choose from the recently created track up the valley or explore the well-maintained trails extending into the woods above the old water mill.